karthikv2k/CarND-Traffic-Sign-Classifier-Project/README.md

 ![][perf_internet]

 The below figure shows the top 5 class predicted probabilities for each image.
+First 3 are very high confident predictions and the last 2 are much less confident predictions.

 ![][predicted_prob]

-## Visualizing Activation Maps
+## Visualizing Conv Filters
 I didn't get good insights on visualizing first two conv layers of my model.
 I didn't spend much time on this part.

 Conv layer #1